 Aphids are sapsuckers, so they are there to go in buffet mode on your hydroponic garden.
 Their feeding can cause leaves to discolor, wilt, and curl.
 New shoots will look deformed and the plant will be stunted.

 Aphids also harm your garden in less indirect ways.
-Their bite leaves an open wound on the plant, giving an open door Aphids leave behind a surgery waste called “honeydew” that attracts other pests like ants.
+Their bite leaves an open wound on the plant, giving an open door Aphids leave behind a sugary waste called “honeydew” that attracts other pests like ants.

 Here’s an interesting fact… Ants will actually protect and “farm” aphids for their honeydew.
 Crazy.

 How To Save Your Hydroponic Garden From Aphids

 With small infestations, sometimes a soapy spray is all you need to rid your garden of aphids.
 You can mix up a batch or purchase some insect killing soap already mixed up.

 Neem oil is a plant safe organic option to ridding your hydroponic garden of aphids.
 Just mix with water in a spray bottle and use as a foliar spray.

 If you have a heavy infestation you may want to step it up a notch with Azamax.
 The active ingredient in Azamax is a single compound that is also derived from the neem tree.
 It’s been found to work even better when used along with neem oil.
 It’s also foliar spray that is mixed with water.